redstar504/devjobs-react/README.md

 - Both the front-end and the back-end of this project are hosted courtesy of the Render platform.
 - Each project builds and deploys automatically upon pushing to the main branch on GitHub.

+#### Todo
+- The vars used for colors should be translated to a more semantic naming system, since the colors referenced in dark mode are not represented properly by the actual color names.

 If testing the app and any display issues or bugs are encountered, please open an issue on this GitHub repo.